PerfectTense/pt-client-php/README.md

 ## Authentication

-Most of the Perfect Tense API endpoints require the following two authentication tokens to be sent in the header of requests.
+Most of the Perfect Tense API endpoints require the following two authentication tokens to be sent in the header of requests:

 ### App Key